tapios/risk-networks/README.md

                                    hospital_mortality_rates)
 ```

+There are six transition rates:

+1. Exposed -> Infected
+2. Infected -> Hospitalized
+3. Infected -> Resistant
+4. Hospitalized -> Resistant
+5. Infected -> Deceased
+6. Hospitalized -> Deceased

+These six transition rates are determined by the six clinical characteristics above.

 ### Define the transmission rates

 In general, the transmission rate can have a different value for each _pair_ of individuals, and is